Skateboarding Injuries and Safety Tips

 - Has a buckle that fastens tightly, allowing room for only two fingers between the helmet strap and the chin.

-- Does not interfere with movement, vision, or hearing.
+- Doesn't hinder movement, vision, or hearing.

 Replace the helmet at least every five years, or when it's damaged or outgrown.